Here’s How A Billionaire Can Affect Your Local Election

 The Center for Public Integrity has reported that only six percent of funding for the Ohio ballot measure has come from people living in Ohio.

-Mark Zuckerberg is just one of many billionaires influencing what appears on ballots across the US.
-Billionaire George Soros is famous for his generous support of liberal causes.
+Mark Zuckerberg is just one of many billionaires influencing ballot measures across the United States.
+Billionaire George Soros is famous for his generous support of left-leaning causes.
 His reported donations for ballot measures this year amount to $5 million, just half of what billionaire environmentalist Tom Steyer has spent.
-These three men sources combined have spent nearly $71 million this year on campaigns in 19 states in which they do not reside.
-This is compared to just $7.2 million spent this year by these and other billionaires on campaigns for ballot measures within their home state.
-The combined $78 million accounts for over 10 percent of the $648 million in disclosed contributions so far this year and doesn’t include money donated by corporations led by billionaires, non-profits funded most by billionaires, and nonprofits with unidentified donors.
+These three men, combined, have spent nearly $71 million this year — on campaigns in 19 states in which they do not reside.
+This is compared to just $7.2 million spent this year by these — and other billionaires — on campaigns for ballot measures within their states of residence.

+The combined $78 million accounts for over 10 percent of the $648 million in disclosed contributions so far this year, and doesn’t include money donated by corporations led by billionaires, non-profits funded by billionaires, and nonprofits with unidentified donors.

-While some like Louis Tobin oppose the involvement from those outside of a state in state-specific issues, others argue that it’s not only perfectly legal but it also supports very democratic principles and avoids situations that are ripe with the potential for corruption.
-University of Florida Professor Daniel Smith argues that, “In some ways it’s less corrupt than if they were making contributions lawmakers or giving favors to lawmakers.”
-This concept that measures cannot be corrupted but politicians can is the reason that the Supreme Court ruled in 1981 that contributions to state measures cannot be limited.
+While some — like Louis Tobin — oppose the involvement from those outside of a state in state-specific issues, others argue that it’s not only perfectly legal, but that it also supports very democratic principles.
+University of Florida Professor Daniel Smith argues that, “In some ways it’s less corrupt than if they were making contributions to lawmakers or giving favors to lawmakers.”
+This concept that measures cannot be corrupted — but politicians can — is the reason that the Supreme Court ruled in 1981 that contributions to state measures cannot be limited.

 Billionaire investment in ballot measures far from home is not a recent phenomena.
-Back in 1912, John D. Rockerfeller provided financial backing for a Colorado referendum that would get rid of an eight-hour cap on the number of hours miners could work.
+Back in 1912, John D. Rockerfeller provided financial backing for a Colorado referendum that would get rid of an eight-hour cap on the number of hours that miners could work in a single day.